 Founder & Chairman

 Patty grew up in Memphis, TN, and attended Memphis State University.
 She shares her Public Relations, Marketing, Management, Fundraising and Grant writing skills with the Foundation.
 She has served on many boards and committees.
-She is a member of the Public Relations Association of Mississippi, River City Chapter, and the Southern Public Relations Federation.
+She is a member of the Public Relations Association of Mississippi, River City Chapter, the Southern Public Relations Federation and the Chairman of the Board for 7 Days for the Troops.
 Her past positions include Public Affairs for the City of Vicksburg including Manager of TV 23 Government Access TV, Grant Writer for Gouras Urban Planning, Executive Director for Drug Free-Communities through Warren-Yazoo Mental Health and the White House ONDCP, and Development Director for Vicksburg Catholic Schools.
 Patty currently resides in Vicksburg, MS. She is married to Mike Mekus and they have two grown children, Victoria and Nick.
-They attend St. Paul Catholic Church in Vicksburg.
+They attend St. Michael's Catholic Church in Vicksburg.

 Adrienne Eckstein retired from the U. S. Army in 2010 as a Lieutenant Colonel with over 21 years of service.
 She was commissioned into the Corps of Engineers.
 She served in the Gulf War in Saudi Arabia and Kuwait.
 Both deployments were with the 43rd Engineer Battalion (Combat) (Heavy).
 She was part of humanitarian and construction missions in Honduras, Paraguay, and Panama.
 She supported missions within the United States after Hurricane Andrew, wild fires in Washington State, and a border road in Texas.
 She is a registered Professional Engineer.